alexlines/livepeer-transcoder-ops/README.md

   * See also the [Transcoder Design doc](https://github.com/livepeer/lpms/wiki/Transcoder-Design)
   * There is a [GPU transcoding verficiation proposal](https://github.com/livepeer/research/issues/12) in [research projects](https://github.com/livepeer/research/projects/1#card-9975184)
   * When GPU's can be meaningfully helpful, [P2 GPU instances](https://aws.amazon.com/ec2/instance-types/p2/) are one (very expensive) option, or [Elastic GPUs](https://aws.amazon.com/ec2/elastic-gpus/details/), which can be attached to certain instance types.
 * What do you need to do to transfer your transcoder identity to a new box? eg if you need to migrate hardware for some reason?
-  * I guess the identity is just the eth address of the account, so as long as you migrate that to a new machine it should be fine
+The identity of the transcoder node is just the eth address of the account, so as long as you migrate that to a new machine it should be fine - backup and restore your livepeer .lpData directory (but it's very sensitive and contains your private key, so be very careful how and where you back it up, encrypt it, limit access, make sure it's not a publicly accessible machine, storage account, etc.
-* Difference between reward, stake, pending stake, etc.
+* Explain difference between reward, stake, pending stake, etc.

 **LivePeer open questions**